 - A French man, Max Herve, might end up being the owner of an insurance company because of an unusual insurance agreement.
 He can trade on the previous week`s stock rates because of his insurance contract.

 - Our heroes from Apollo were not able to get through the insurance policies but they insured their autographs.
 They thought in case of their death the amount of their signed autograph will boom.

 - After the 9/11 incident, people started insuring their property under the title of “terrorism insurance” to insure their property in case of any mishap.

-- In Japan, the company is entitled to pay your family, your insurance money even if you commit suicide.
+- In Japan, the company is entitled to pay your family, and your insurance money even if you commit suicide.
 This is one of the reasons for increased suicide rates in Japan.

 - In 1706, the Amicable Society for a Perpetual Office was founded in London.
 It was the first insurance company to offer life insurance.

-- Around 2500 BC the Chinese and Babylonian traders used the method of transferring or distributing risk as to the earliest form of insurance.
+- Around 2500 BC the Chinese and Babylonian traders used the method of transferring or distributing risk as the earliest form of insurance.

 - Sony is known for its electronic devices while but its insurance division makes more cash than its electronics division.

-- Did you know that the United States celebrates the car insurance day every year on the first of February?
+- Did you know that the United States celebrates car insurance day every year on the first of February?

 - Now about some humanity from Turkey.
 The Turkish government tried to recover the life insurance of the people turkey killed during the Armenian Genocide.
 They argued that those people have no heirs that could be identified.

 - Aflac, an American company, has been rated to be the most ethical insurance firm for the past seven years.
 Way to go Aflac!

 - Starbucks America spends more on health insurance than that on the investment in their coffee beans.